GoogleCloudPlatform/professional-services/examples/cloud-composer-examples/composer_dependency_management_example/README.md

 Symphony Goods relied on a sophisticated data orchestration system powered by Apache Airflow to automate and streamline their data workflows.
 This system consisted of a series of interconnected data pipelines, each designed to perform specific tasks and produce valuable insights.

 #### Yearly Refresh: Company Calendar
-Once a year, Symphony Goods executed a critical process known as "Company_cal_refresh."
+Once a year, Symphony Goods executed a critical process known as ["Company_cal_refresh"](company_cal_refresh.py).
 This workflow ensured that the company's internal calendars were synchronized across all departments and systems.
 It involved extracting data from various sources, such as employee schedules, project timelines, and public holidays, and consolidating it into a centralized repository.
 The updated calendar served as a single source of truth, enabling efficient planning, resource allocation, and communication within the organization.

 #### Monthly Refresh: Product Catalog
 Every month, Symphony Goods performed a "Product_catalog_refresh" workflow to keep its product catalog up-to-date.
 This process involved ingesting data from multiple channels, including supplier feeds, internal databases, and customer feedback.
 The workflow validated, transformed, and enriched the product information, ensuring that customers had access to accurate and comprehensive product details.